ivanvoitovych/tour-of-heroes/README.md

 <HeroDetail hero="$selectedHero"></HeroDetail>
 ```

 Try to refresh the page and edit some hero.
-And now your code is more cleaner.
+And now your code is cleaner.

 # Step 7 - Add Services

 Let's continue our code separation.
 And this time le'ts move our data logic to the service.
-And leave our view components to be responsible only for the displaying the page.
+And leave our view components to be responsible only for the displaying of the page.

 Please create the HeroService: